 Supervisor of Curriculum and Instruction

-The newly redesigned supervisor of curriculum and instruction certificate program is an innovative model of preparation based on strategic practices and core content known to increase student learning and achievement.
+The supervisor of curriculum and instruction certificate program is an innovative model of preparation based on strategic practices and core content known to increase student learning and achievement.
 The program is intended to build the capacity of aspiring supervisors to work closely with school leaders to improve teacher effectiveness and thereby improve student learning.
 Drawing from the fields of education and management, the program equips the next generation of supervisors with expertise in instructional, supervisory, and curriculum leadership.

 - Program Duration: Four terms (Summer, Fall, Spring, and Summer)